 At a height of 12, 014 feet above sea level (3,625 m) in eastern Himachal Pradesh lies the picturesque Nako Lake with the cozy village of Nako surrounding it.
-To get there is a 10 hour bus ride from Delhi to Shimla on those dusty, narrow, winding Himalayan roads.
+To get there take a 10-hour byus ride from Delhi to Shimla on those dusty, narrow, winding Himalayan roads.

 Once in Shimla, there is the option of the local HRTC buses which takes five hours to Nako.
 Or hiring a taxi to Nako that takes four hours, a comfortable journey compared to the former that operates only twice a day, once in the morning and evening respectively.

-In Nako, the options of a stay are limited with a couple of Hotels and a handful of Guest houses & Home stays are the only options available.
+In Nako, the options of a stay are limited with a couple of Hotels and a handful of Guesthouses & Homestays which are the only options available.
 These prove to be easy on the pockets with excellent rooms and tasty food.
-Views from the room boast of a splendid view of the snow capped Trans-Himalayas.
+Views from the room boast of a splendid view of the snow-capped Trans-Himalayas.

 The villagers have Tibetan features and a burnt complexion as a result of sitting close to the fire in a bid to brave the severe winter cold.
 They practice Buddhism and speak Hindi and Bhoti (a dialect of the Tibetan language).